Code-Institute-Submissions/yoga-world/README.md

 ## Surface
 #### Images
 Each image was selected to give an honest representation of what the user can expect should they visit the studio.
-Including images of the instructors is to help first time users more comfotable before attending having seen an image and a brief piece of info about them.
+Including images of the instructors to help first time users become more comfotable before attending, having seen an image and a brief piece of info about them.
 #### Colurs
-The maine colour in this website is green (#317d46).
+The main colour in this website is green (#317d46).
 This was chosen to give a relaxing earthly feel which encompasses yoga and tries to immediately put the user at ease.
 #### Typography
 In this site Acme and Cuprum are used to immediately catch the users eye in the site title and nav pages.